 The researchers concluded that, although this specific screening procedure needs further study to validate these findings, the accuracy of this test, as well as its non-invasive nature, appears promising in the early detection of bladder cancer.

 Patients who are at a high risk of developing bladder cancer may wish to speak with their physician regarding their individual risks and benefits of participating in a clinical trial further evaluating screening measures for the early detection of their cancer.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Theodorescu D, Wittke S, Ross M, et al. Discovery and Validation of New Protein Biomarkers for Urothelial Cancer: A Prospective Analysis.
 Lancet Oncology.
 Early Online Publication.
 February 2006.
 DOI: :10.1016/S1470-2045(06)70584-8.